A Guide to the Complaints Process of the News Broadcasting & Digital Standards Authority

 • The parties shall be entitled to adduce relevant evidence, oral and documentary, and make submissions in support of their contentions.

-• In any inquiry, a party to the proceedings may appear in person or be represented by Counsel or by a duly authorized representative.
+• In any inquiry, a party to the proceedings may appear in person or be represented through a duly authorized representative.

 How is a complaint decided?

-• Any Member on the Authority who has any direct involvement or commercial interest in a matter cannot take part in the proceedings relating to such matter and will have to opt out of such proceedings; and the NBDA shall recommend to the Chairperson 4 (four) names to fill up such vacancy/ies and from the names so recommended, the Chairperson shall choose and nominate a substitute Member or Members to fill up the vacancy/ies for a particular inquiry.
+• Any Member on the Authority who has any direct involvement or commercial interest or in which such Member is interested as an agent or representative of any Broadcaster or Digital Publisher cannot take part in the proceedings relating to such matter and will have to opt out of such proceedings.

-• The orders /directions of the Authority shall be communicated in writing to the parties to the case and shall also be duly publicized as may by directed by the Authority, including on the NBDA website, Annual Report & the NBDA News letter.
+• The orders /directions of the Authority shall be communicated in writing to the parties to the case and shall also be duly publicized as may by directed by the Authority, including on the NBDA website, Annual Report and to the Media.

 • The Authority shall have the power to regulate its own procedure in respect of any matter for which no provision or inadequate provision has been made in the Regulations & shall also have the power, in appropriate cases, to hold inquiries in camera.